kennycason/cellular-automata-pokemon-types/README.md

-# Cellular Automata - Pokemon Type Battles
+# Cellular Automata - Pokemon Type (Gen 1) Battles

-Pokemon compete with neighboring Pokemon.
-This project has a couple experiments:
+This <a href="https://en.wikipedia.org/wiki/Cellular_automaton" target="blank">Cellular Automata</a> (CA) builds up to a Pokemon Type battle simulation from simpler CA.

+Simulations include:
+- 1. A balanced 3 Typed CA (Fire, Water, Fire).
+- 2. A larger, balanced N Typed CA.
+- 3. The full Pokemon Type CA based on the strength/weakness/immunity charts of <a href="http://bulbapedia.bulbagarden.net/wiki/Type" target="blank">Gen 1 Pokemon games</a>

-## #1 Balanced Type Simulation (3 Types)
+## #1 Balanced 3 Type Simulation (Fire, Water, Fire)

-This demonstration is a Cellular Automata that simulates three balanced Pokemon types battling against each other.
+This demonstration is a CA that simulates three balanced Pokemon types battling against each other.

 Balanced meaning that Type A can beat B, and only B. Type B can beat B, and only B. So on and so forth.